translate-tools/linguist/docs/api/translator.md

 	/**
 	 * REQUIRED
 	 *
-	 * return maximal length of string for translating
+	 * returns the maximum length of string for translating */ public getLengthLimit() => number;
-	*/
-	public getLengthLimit() => number;

 	/**
 	 * REQUIRED
 	 *
-	 * return minimal timeout between requests
+	 * returns the minimum timeout between requests
 	*/
 	public getRequestsTimeout() => number;

 	/**
 	 * REQUIRED
 	 *
-	 * return number of extra chars for text over limit */ public checkLimitExceeding(text: string | string[]): number;
+	 * returns the number of extra chars for text over the limit */ public checkLimitExceeding(text: string | string[]): number;

 	/**
 	 * REQUIRED
 	 *
-	 * is translator support value 'auto' as text language */ static isSupportedAutoFrom(): boolean;
+	 * whether the translator supports the value 'auto' as the text language */ static isSupportedAutoFrom(): boolean;
 	/**
 	 * REQUIRED
 	 *
-	 * return array of supported languages as ISO 639-1 codes */ static getSupportedLanguages(): langCode[];
+	 * returns an array of supported languages as ISO 639-1 codes */ static getSupportedLanguages(): langCode[];